tdworowy/kindle_highlights/md/Confessions_of_an_Economic_Hit_Man_3rd_Edition_(Perkins_John).md

       By 1997, Mao was dead, Zaire was in dire economic straits, and Mobutu was overthrown by Laurent-Désiré Kabila.
 All-out war spread through nine African countries.
 Known as “the worst war in the world since World War II,” it lasted until 2003 and caused the deaths of more than 5 million people.

+      When the Republic of Turkey was established in 1923, the former Ottoman Empire was divided into many countries without regard for culture, ethnicity, religious beliefs, or history.
+It was done intentionally to create conflict, turmoil, and corruption, thus giving the British and French control over the area.1

+      China has been the biggest winner in the post-U.S. Middle East.
+Beijing was already the largest buyer of the region’s oil.
+Now [2021], without fanfare, it has become the only outside power that has strong political and trading ties with every major country there.

+      Even America’s long-term ally, Israel, turned to the East.
+China Civil Engineering Construction Corporation participated in the building of Israeli tunnels and Tel Aviv’s light rail.
+Chinese companies now manage three of Israel’s ports.
+In 2020, China replaced the US as Israel’s number one provider of imports.

+      US EHMs have not relied extensively on debt or insufficiency in most of Europe.
+Rather, they focus on fear: first, of the Soviet Union, then Russia and now also Muslim terrorists.
+Their divide-and-conquer pillar is driven by Moscow’s attempts to reestablish itself in Crimea, Ukraine, and other former Soviet countries.

+      One of the world’s most expensive roads slices through the mountains of Montenegro, soaring over deep gorges on towering bridges, before reaching its destination: a muddy field outside a hamlet with a few dozen houses, many of them empty . . . , Matesevo (population: around 15). . . .
+Montenegro’s new prime minister, Zdravko Krivokapic, who took over late last year from the government that signed the road and loan contracts with China in 2014, described the highway as a “megalomaniac project” that “goes from nowhere to nowhere” and badly strained his country’s finances.6

+      More than a third of all international students attending US colleges and universities in the 2019–2020 academic year were from China.

+      Former lawmakers Ed Royce, David Vitter and Trent Lott were all known for standing up to China during their time in Congress.
+Today they share a different affinity: All three lobby for Chinese companies that have been accused of posing a national security threat to the United States. . . .
+They are among 12 former members of Congress currently registered as foreign agents for Chinese companies or lobbyists for their US affiliates. . . .4

+      Our folly is our xenophobic obsession that someone else is the enemy.
+It is time to replace these with fear of a real and impending enemy: a system that is propelling us ever closer to self-destruction.